timescale/docs/self-hosted/upgrades/major-upgrade.md

 <ConsiderCloud />

-This page shows you how to perform a major upgrade, for minor upgrades, see [Upgrade TimescaleDB to a minor version][upgrade-minor].
+This page shows you how to perform a major upgrade.
+For minor upgrades, see [Upgrade TimescaleDB to a minor version][upgrade-minor].

 ## Prerequisites